mtquadros/mtquadros.github.io/README.md

 The code is private and available just for job interviews of the owner.

 ## About demonstrations
-I will try to maintain this page updated with the new features and try to show some screens demonstrations.
+The demonstrations will be available by video gif (if possivel) or nby I link to my youtube channel tehre are suppport fo audio, wich will be usefull por explaining the video.

 ## Notes: Some features until the moment,
 1. Any host in same local network can join the distributed group of hosts;
-2. Once a host joins the group it knows all others members and vice versa;
+2. Once a host joins the group it knows all others members and the all the others new th new member;
-3. If the member leaves the group it "forget" all other members and vice versa.
+3. If the member leaves the group it "forget" all other members of the gruop and all other members of group "forget it".
+4. Once a host joins the group, the new leader elected

 ## Work in progress,
-1. Fix the leader election
-2. Improve the information on the screen for debugging and demonstration of the features;
-3. Fix bugs;
+1. Atomic Broadcast
-4. Implement new distributed building block features;
+3. Implement new distributed building block features;
-5. Implement the fault tolerance to crash failures;
+4. Implement the fault tolerance to crash failures;
-6. Implement a interface for applications.
+5. Implement a interface for applications.